 The mentee should formally wrap up the engagement, but you should also spend a little time preparing final thoughts or recommendations.
 The mentee may ask if you would be willing to continue the relationship - possibly in a less formal manner, outside the mentoring program.
 Your willingness to do this is entirely up to you and is not expected.
 As a rule, if you find yourself looking forward to your meetings, and if you feel you are benefiting from the relationship, then you may want to accept an invitation to continue the relationship.
 However, there is nothing wrong with saying, “no.” Mentees are aware that the program is an investment of your time and effort, and that both are valuable.
 Please be conscious of your time, if you choose to continue an informal relationship, will it reduce your availability for the official mentoring program and your ability to take on a new mentee?
 We understand you are volunteering your time and you may change your availability as a mentor at any time in your Mentor Profile via the Edit Mentor Status button.

-If you are a woman and a DAA member, click to Enroll as a Mentee
+If you are a DAA member, click to Enroll as a Mentee

 .
-You will be instructed to choose your preferences for various demographics and also to complete your member profile.21) What are the expectations for participating mentees?
+You will be instructed to choose your preferences and also to complete your member profile.20) What are the expectations for participating mentees?

 - You will fulfill your commitment to complete at least one mentoring relationship, which should be six months in length with regular communications with your mentor.

-- You will respond to initial requests from mentors in a timely manner, and communicate with your mentor as agreed upon by both you and your mentor.
+- You will respond to your mentor in a timely manner, and communicate with your mentor as agreed upon by both you and your mentor early in the relationship.

-- During the formal relationship, the mentee will manage the relationship by setting meeting times and agendas.
+- During the formal relationship, the mentee will manage the relationship by setting meeting times, meeting agendas, and your goals to work toward during the relationship.

 - Your goals should be meaningful to both you and your mentor.

-- Think about what you can offer to the mentor or how the mentor will also benefit from the relationship.
+- Think about what you can offer to the mentor and how the mentor will also benefit from the relationship.

-Mentors are other members who have volunteered their time to support WiA members' professional development and advancement.23) Can I have more than one mentor?
+Mentors are other DAA members who have volunteered their time to support the professional development and advancement of their fellow members.22) Can I have more than one mentor?

-The expectation is that each mentee will have only one mentor at a time.
-While there is no limit to the number of mentoring relationships you can establish, we recommend that you be judicious in selecting only mentors who are most suited to your mentoring needs.
+No, each mentee may have one mentor at a time.
+While there is no limit to the number of times you can participate as a mentee, we recommend that you be judicious in selecting only mentors who are most suited to your mentoring needs and goals.
 Please keep in mind that mentors have limited time to offer and may have other mentoring relationships.
-24) How do I find and request a mentor?
+23) How do I find and request a mentor?

 - After enrolling as a mentee, go the the Find a Mentor page and select the criteria you want to use for your mentor search.